ssMaritime

 Photo by Larry Vanerwegen

-On July 26, 2004, she was returned to San Francisco from Mare Island under tow, and was taken Pier 70.
-Obviously, she will be laid up for an indefinite period of time, as no work has been scheduled to date.
+On July 26, 2004, she was returned to San Francisco from Mare Island undertow, and was taken Pier 70.
+Obviously, she will be laid up for an indefinite period of time, as no work has was ever to be scheduled to done on her.

-Mid 2006 Independence was quietly renamed Oceanic, for what reason is anyone’s guess?
-Colin Veitch announced some time earlier that she had deteriorated considerably and hinted that she could be for scrap which he later dismissed to me via an email on August 18, 2006.
+Mid 2006 Independence was quietly renamed Oceanic, for what reason was anyone’s guess?
+But NCL’s CEO Colin Veitch announced some time earlier that “she had deteriorated considerably” and hinted that “she could be sold for scrap,” which he later dismissed to me via an email on August 18, 2006.

-Obviously, we now all know that NCL’s desire of creating a highly profitable American based company has become a reality, and NCL America is now in full operation, however, whilst they may have achieved their goals, both the United States and Independence remain laid up, rapidly rusting away.
+Obviously, we now all know of NCL’s desire of creating a highly profitable American based cruise company has now become a reality and NCL America is in full operation, however, whilst they may have achieved their goals, the great SS United States remains laid up and is rapidly deteriorating, whilst they have now sold the SS Oceanic, ex Independence to an Indian who only buys ships for the breakers.
+Like the SS Norway, NCL has again betrayed America for the second time and most likely will do so again when it comes to the great SS United States.

 SS United States